How to Import IT Equipment Into Indonesia?

 An importer of record (IOR) is an entity that will be responsible for your shipment by acting as your consignee.
 This is a third-party that already has import licenses which means you will not have to apply for licenses or permits yourself.

-If you want to start importing immediately or if your core business does not involve trading IT equipment, this is the best option for you.
+If you want to start importing immediately or if your core business does not involve trading IT equipment, this is the best option for your business.

 An experienced importer of record, like Emerhub, will handle and manage your shipment properly.
-Your importer of record will make sure your shipment is not held at customs and will settle any taxes and duties on your goods.
+Your importer of record will handle several major aspects of the import process.
+This includes the certification of your IT equipment, making sure your shipment is not held at customs and settling any taxes and duties on your goods.

 Procedure for Importing IT Equipment Into Indonesia Using IOR

-When importing IT equipment, you will need to prepare the commercial invoice and packing list of the shipment.
-When the documents are ready, you can ship your goods.
+When importing IT equipment through an IOR, you will need to prepare the commercial invoice and packing list of the shipment.
+When the documents are ready, your IOR will take care of processing and other documentation so you can ship your goods.

 Upon arrival in Indonesia, your goods will go through customs.
 As your importer of record, Emerhub will ensure that this process goes smoothly.

-If you have a shipment stuck in customs, we can assist you with that as well.
+If you have a shipment stuck in customs, Emerhub will help you expedite the release of your equipment.

 Because this method takes quite a long time to set up, you should only consider this option if importing will be part of your main business activities.